Weekends

 • Full boarders are expected to participate in the Saturday Activities Programme.
 The day pupils are also strongly encouraged to take advantage of the opportunities on offer.
 See the House and School noticeboards for further details.

-• Saturday is also a main fixture day – if you are selected to represent a team, please check the noticeboards in main block (at the bottom of the chapel steps) for match details including timings.
-Parents are welcome and encouraged to support and are very welcome to join us for match tea in the dining room.
+• Saturday is also a main fixture day for those selected to represent a team.
+Please check the noticeboards in the main block (at the bottom of the Chapel steps) for match details, including timings.
+Parents are welcome and encouraged to support, and are very welcome to join us for match tea in the Dining Room

-• When Boarders have finished their commitments they must liaise with the duty member of staff to discuss their plans for the afternoon.
+• When Boarders have finished their commitments, they liaise with the duty member of staff to discuss their plans for the afternoon

-• Boarders must report to the House by 18:45 for a House registration – thereafter, they need to discuss their plans for the evening with the duty member of staff.
+• Boarders report to the House by 18:45 for a House registration and discuss their plans for the evening with the duty member of staff

 Sunday

-• A brunch serving English cooked breakfast and continental breakfast and cereals is served from 11:30.
+• A brunch serving English cooked breakfast, continental breakfast, and cereals is available from 10:00 – 11:00.

-• Sunday is traditionally a more relaxed day.
-Many pupils in the senior Houses enjoy the opportunity to relax, catch – up with work, walk into Tavistock etc but, if they are organised they can plan their own excursion to Plymouth.
-This is permissible for Year 11 and above but is always at the Housemaster/mistress’s discretion.
+• Many pupils in the Houses opt to relax, catch up on work, or walk into Tavistock, etc. Or they can plan their own excursion to Plymouth or Exeter.
+This is permissible for Year 11 and above but is always at the Houseparent’s discretion